What makes this trip special?

 - For the detail of each day click the ‘Day-by-day’ tab above.

-Discover the wildlife of flooded forest, rainforest, dry forest and cloudforest in a convivial small group at a sensible place.
+Discover the wildlife of flooded forest, rainforest, dry forest and cloudforest in a convivial small group at a sensible pace.
 We also see two of the country's largest and most active volcanoes, visit both the Caribbean and Pacific coasts and make a boat trip to the remote Osa Peninsula.

 We stay at good quality comfortable mid-range hotels and lodges and are escorted throughout by an experienced and knowledgeable professional naturalist guide with excellent English.
 An excellent way to experience Costa Rica.